morkeltry/dictionary-path/README.md

  ```

 Place a dictionary, as a .json containing an array of unique, same-length strings into the folder.
-`require` in in, by chaging the filename in line 1 of `find-path.js`.
+`require` it in, by changing the filename in line 1 of `find-path.js`.

 Pass two words from the dictionary to the `findPath()` function, eg following the format at the end of  `find-path.js`:
 ```